-'30 Rock' & ‘One Tree Hill' Are Leaving Netflix Soon Because Everything Is Terrible
+What’s Leaving Netflix In October?
+‘30 Rock’ & ‘One Tree Hill’ Are Almost Gone

 Netflix changes around the shows and movies it offers each month, but this month might go down as having the most shocking and upsetting list of beloved shows leaving the streaming platform.
 The next couple weeks may turn out to be the last time Netflix users will be able to stream their favorite comedy series and teen dramas that have come to be staples on the service after years on Netflix.
 Although nothing is completely official yet, Netflix users will notice warnings popping up when they try to stream some of their favorite shows on the site this month, stating that they will no longer be available in October.
 Get the lowdown on what's leaving Netflix in October here.